 In order to achieve high risk-adjusted returns, Lynx is dependent upon the health and the efficient functioning of the financial markets, as well as of the society in a wider perspective.

 Lynx manages quantitative strategies using a fully systematic investment process.
 Investments are made in futures contracts on equity indices, fixed income, commodities and currencies, and in currency forwards.
 Lynx has a conservative market selection approach with a focus on the most liquid markets in order to minimize market impact and not disrupt or materially affect market prices.
-We aim to ensure that our positions and trade volumes are small in relation to the daily volumes in those respective markets and we have a dedicated team – Execution Research – that is responsible for the algorithms used in our trading process.
-Execution Research gathers data on each order, focusing on market liquidity and trade volumes, and reports to the Investment Committee with their findings.
+We aim to ensure that our positions and trade volumes are small in relation to the daily volumes in those respective markets and we have a dedicated team of researchers responsible for the algorithms used in our trading process.
+This team gathers data on each order, focusing on market liquidity and trade volumes, and reports to the Investment Committee with their findings.

 The investment styles adopted, and the derivatives traded in the form of futures and forwards, do not involve discretionary fundamental analysis or security selection of single stocks or corporate bonds.
-Therefore, no screening is performed based on ESG factors, a practice that is more common for asset classes like equities and credit.
 Further, the instruments traded do not entail any legal ownership of the underlying assets and as such no voting rights can be exercised that would enable Lynx to be an active owner with influence on any company or other entity.
 With that said, the Lynx program is screened quarterly by the independent Brummer & Partners’ Risk and Sustainability teams.
 These teams collaborate with the an external expert to identify direct holdings in companies involved in certain controversial activities linked to established ESG standards, such as the UN Global Compact framework and the OECD Guidelines for Multinational Enterprises.
 The screening process also covers companies directly involved in coal, or the development, production, maintenance or sale of weapons that are illegal or deemed particularly controversial because of the disproportionate harm they may cause.
 As expected, the derivative instruments traded by the Lynx strategies render this type of screening service to be less relevant.

 Where our interests and approaches are aligned, Lynx engages with other market participants to apply the concept of responsible investments and to improve standards for the industry.